pgte/fugue/README.markdown

 ## Features:

-* Failover
+* Failover -  when a worker dies it is restarted.
-* Reload using SIGUSR2 (almost, as soon as [this](http://groups.google.com/group/nodejs/browse_thread/thread/eb3ba019e6dbec70) is sorted out)
+* Reload using SIGUSR2 (almost, as soon as [this](http://groups.google.com/group/nodejs/browse_thread/thread/eb3ba019e6dbec70) is sorted out).
-* Set gid, uid
+* Set gid, uid.
-* Set working dir
+* Set working dir.
+* Redirect stdout to log files for master / workers
-* daemonize properly
+* daemonize properly (almost).

 ## Install: